Om-Bhati/OmVerse/README.md

 # OmVerse
-OmVerse is a full-stack e-commerce web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
-This project aims to provide a seamless shopping experience with a user-friendly interface, robust backend, and secure payment options.
+OmVerse is a social media web application inspired by Instagram, built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This platform allows users to share photos, connect with friends, and engage with content in a vibrant community.